generaliinformatik/syf-alexa/README.md

 # syf-alexa / Amazon Alexa Skill

+> **Important note**: this solution was developed and provided as part of a hackathon.
+This
+> project is currently not being used in a project and is to be understood as a demo.

 Amazon Alexa Skill 'SyF' (working title) starts and queries the Sigfox backend via APIv2 for new IoT readings

 User: `Alexa, open <invocation name>.`<br />